Kyrie Irving: 2011–2012: Rookie of the Year

-Irving announced that he would forgo his final three seasons of eligibility and enter the 2011 NBA draft, where he was selected with the first overall pick by the Cleveland Cavaliers.
-Irving was named to the 2012 Rising Stars Challenge, where he played for Team Chuck.
+Irving announced that he would forgo his final three seasons of eligibility and enter the 2011 NBA draft, where Irving was selected with the first overall pick by the Cleveland Cavaliers.
+He was named to the 2012 Rising Stars Challenge, where he played for Team Chuck.
 Irving scored 34 points in the game, going 8-of-8 from three-point range, and earned MVP honors.
 He also won the 2012 NBA Rookie of the Year Award with 117 of a possible 120 first-place votes.
-He was the only unanimous selection to the NBA All-Rookie First Team.
-For the season, Irving averaged 18.5 points, 5.4 assists and shot 46.9% from the field, including 39.9% on three-pointers.
+Irving was the only unanimous selection to the NBA All-Rookie First Team.
+For the season, he averaged 18.5 points, 5.4 assists and shot 46.9% from the field, including 39.9% on three-pointers.

 2012–2013: First All-Star appearance

 While practicing with the Cavaliers in the NBA Summer League on July 14, 2012, Irving sustained a broken right hand after reportedly slapping it against a padded wall after committing a turnover.
-"I am a little disappointed", he said.
+"I am a little disappointed," he said.
 "I have to be more responsible about my health.
 It was just crazy.
 It happened so fast."
-It was announced that Irving would require hand surgery on July 18.
+Four days later, it was announced that Irving would require hand surgery.

 At the start of the 2012–2013 NBA season, Irving injured his index finger in a loss to the Dallas Mavericks.
-He played in the Cavaliers' next game, but the injury forced him to miss three weeks of action.
+He played in the Cavaliers' next game, but the injury forced Irving to miss three weeks of action.
 In his second game back, while donning a black protective face mask to protect a broken bone he suffered against Milwaukee, Irving scored his then-career-high 41 points against the New York Knicks.
-He became the youngest player in NBA history to score 40 points in Madison Square Garden; he was a year younger than Michael Jordan, who did it in 1985.
+He became the youngest player in NBA history to score 40 points in Madison Square Garden; Irving was a year younger than Michael Jordan, who did it in 1985.

 The coaches selected Irving to play in his first All-Star game.
-He finished with 15 points, four assists, and three rebounds.
+Irving finished with 15 points, four assists, and three rebounds.
 He also participated in the Rising Stars Challenge again, scoring 32 points for Team Shaq in a losing effort.
 Irving participated in the Three-Point Contest and recorded 23 points in the final round to win the event.
 He ended his second season with averages of 22.5 points, 5.9 assists, 3.7 rebounds, and 1.5 steals per game.